MoCo Co-op is a cooperative of companies in Montgomery County (MoCo). The common goal of these companies is to promote sustainable industry in MoCo.

-MoCo Co-op member companies are committed, to the extent possible, to producing products sustainably with raw material that is sourced locally.
+1. Producing products sustainably, to the extent possible, with raw material that is sourced locally.

-We connect companies and people through online and real-world activities and through distributing material to people at farmers markets, on the streets, and by going door-to-door.
+The Co-op connects companies and people through online and real-world activities and by distributing material to people at farmers markets, on the streets, and by going door-to-door.

 Some of these companies are co-op member companies.
-The other companies are not connected with the co-op.
-All of the companies share similar goals of providing local residents with local, sustainable products.
+The other companies are not co-op members but have similar goals.
+All of the companies share a goal of providing local residents with local, sustainable products and services.

 Why we created the MoCo Co-op